EdwardBetts/wikichen.is/_posts/writing/2013-12-31-fail-fast-face-forward.md

 1. Cherish the company I've chosen to keep and let them know.

-    Too often in the past I've lamented not keeping touch with all the wonderful people who have touched my life in some meaningful way.
+    Too often in the past I've lamented not keeping in contact with all the wonderful people who have touched my life in some meaningful way.
 I've met tons of talented peers and inspiring mentors this past year, and I'm committing to cultivating these relationships, because I know some of them will become so much more.
 I have a saying: good company trumps all.

 1. Do a startup for the right reason with the right people.